ijlalpk/devops-cicd-aws/docs/01-how-it-works.md

-# How the Pipeline Works
+# How the Pipeline Works.

 ## The Flow